Mixing and ventilation in a living laboratory due to fast and slow response modes: Conclusions

-This work was supported by the Engineering and Physical Sciences Research Council [grant number EP/V033883/1] as part of the [D$^{*}$]stratify project.
-We are grateful to Mark Reader for providing the BMS data and insightful comments about the HVAC system.
+\paragraph{Acknowledgements} We are grateful to Mark Reader for providing the BMS data and insightful comments about the HVAC system.
 We thank Neal Streamer and Trend Controls for supporting the project and providing the sensors and controllers.
 We thank Chris Banks from Imperial College London for facilitating access to the occupancy data from Imperial's deployment of the HubStar (formerly LoneRooftop) Building Insights Dashboard which infers occupancy from WiFi connections.

+\paragraph{Funding Statement} This work was supported by the Engineering and Physical Sciences Research Council [grant number EP/V033883/1] as part of the [D$^{*}$]stratify project.

+\paragraph{Ethical Standards} The research meets all ethical guidelines, including adherence to the legal requirements of the study country.